Rules and Guidelines for Use of the Libraries

 Reservations

-You can reserve materials currently out on loan.
-You can do it yourself on our website or you can ask the staff for help.
+You can reserve materials yourself using our website or the ’Biblioteket’ app, or you can contact the staff at your local library.

-The Library will notify you when the material becomes available.
-You can choose whether you want to be notified by e-mail or SMS - or both.
+We will notify you when the material becomes available.
+You can choose to be notified by e-mail or SMS - or both.
+You can also get your notifications in the ’Biblioteket’ app if you turn on push notifications.

 Overdue loans

-Overdue fees are calculated by due date and are not affected by the number of borrowed materials.
+Overdue fees are calculated by the loan date and are not affected by the number of borrowed materials

 Your overdue loans may generate multiple fees, if:

-- You did not borrow your items on the same day - even if you have since renewed your loans so they have the same return date
+• You did not borrow your items on the same day - even if you have since renewed your loans so they have the same due date

-- You return items with the same return date on different days
+• You return items with the same due date on different days

 See our current overdue fees (page in Danish).